hpssjellis/Arduino-Portenta-Doom/README.md

     7. Check your HDMI powered hub to see if it works.
 If you have the fancy cables you can use this website https://hpssjellis.github.io/Arduino-Portenta-Doom/index.html
-    8. Then load this version to try to get a joystick and grayscale OLED working
-    9. Find your doom library, look in the compiler output on windows it should be about C:\Users\[USERNAME]]\AppData\Local\Arduino15\packages\arduino\hardware\mbed_portenta\4.2.1\libraries\doom\src
+    8. Find your doom library, look in the compiler output on windows it should be about C:\Users\[USERNAME]]\AppData\Local\Arduino15\packages\arduino\hardware\mbed_portenta\4.2.1\libraries\doom\src
-    10. Copy the src file as a backup, then go into the src file to look at the include files
+    9. Copy the src file as a backup, then go into the src file to look at the include files
-    11. open with a text editor "src/doomgeneric_arduino.cpp" and that is where you work on DOOM.
+    10. open with a text editor "src/doomgeneric_arduino.cpp" and that is where you work on DOOM.
 Controls should be doable, an alternate screen might be dififcult since SPI connections are already active

 ```